 Just like we promised.

-We’ve laid the groundwork with our strategy, set the course with our voice, and in our next post, we’ll share how it all begins to come together in design.
+We’ve laid the groundwork with our strategy, set the course with our voice, and now it'll all come together in design.

-Want to stay up to date on Supply and the Fuel Made Grant for Growth?
+Want to stay up to date on Supply's journey?
 Sign up here for regular updates.